-You must wait until the first day of the term/semester to enroll into your courses (e.g. if a class starts on Tuesday but the semester started on Monday, you can enroll for the class on Monday.
+You must wait until the first day of the term/semester to enroll in your courses. (e.g..
+If the class first meets on Tuesday but the semester started on Monday, you can enroll for the class on Monday.)
+If the course meets before the first day of the semester (early-start class), you may enroll on the first day the class meets.
+If the class meets after the first day of the semester (or any other late-start class), you may enroll on the first day of the semester.
 During the summer semester, you can only enroll on the first day of the summer session specific to the course—Maymester, A, B, C, and/or D).

-(Exception: Dependents only on the Colorado Springs campus may enroll in courses prior to the first day of class.)
+(Exception: Dependents on the UCCS and CU-Boulder campuses may enroll in courses before the first day of the semester.)

-If I submit the tuition benefit form prior to registering, what happens when the class indicated on the form is full and I end up registering for a different class?
+If I submit the Faculty/Staff Tuition Waiver Benefit form before registering, what happens when the class indicated on the form is full and I end up registering for a different class?
 Do I need to resubmit the form?

-The tuition benefit application form includes eight lines for courses.
-We suggest that you put down all of the courses you might be interested in taking and that way all of them will be verified in the initial processing.
-When you go to enroll, choose the one you want and if it is full, keep going down the list until you get one.
-If they all end up being full, only then will you need to resubmit the form with additional classes noted.
-If there are no classes available that you can or wish to use, your tuition benefit credits will be available for future use.
+The form includes 10 lines for courses.
+We suggest that you write down all of the courses you might be interested in taking so each will be verified in the initial processing.
+When you enroll, choose the course you wish to take.
+If it's full, continue down your list until you're accepted into one.
+You will only need to resubmit the form, with additional courses noted, if all your courses of interest are full.
+If no classes of interest are available, your Faculty/Staff Tuition Waiver Benefit credits will be available for future use.

 Is an independent study course covered by the employee tuition benefit?
-If so, what do I write in the application under the course number?
+If so, what do I write in the form under the course number?

 Some independent study courses are listed in the course catalog, but not all.
-If you can't find what you need, contact your campus Registrar's Office to confirm the course number.
-Include the course number and course subject on the tuition benefit application form that is submitted to Employee Services.
-The campus Bursar's Office will confirm if this particular independent study course is eligible for use with the waiver.
+If you can't find what you need, contact your campus' registrar's office to confirm the course subject number.
+Include the course number and course subject on the Faculty/Staff Tuition Waiver Benefit form that is submitted to Employee Services.
+The campus bursar's office will confirm if this particular independent study course is eligible for use with the waiver benefit.
 Remember that you must still wait until the first day of the semester to enroll for the independent study course.

-How do I find out my student ID/IdentiKey for registering for courses?
+How do I find out my student ID or IdentiKey for registering for courses?

-Your campus Admissions Office can assist you in getting your student ID.
-On the Boulder campus, please also contact the IT Service Center if you have not yet received your online IdentiKey credentials.
+Your campus admissions office can assist you in getting your student ID.
+On the CU-Boulder campus, please also contact the IT Service Center if you have not yet received your online IdentiKey credentials.